 Limitations on Scheduling Courses

-Some courses in this catalog will not be scheduled in 2016-2017.
+Some courses in this catalog will not be scheduled in the current year.
 Additional courses may be added.
 Skyline College reserves the right to discontinue, postpone, or combine classes and to change instructors when circumstances warrant such changes.
 Further, it reserves the right to cancel classes that do not reach a minimum enrollment.

 Unless otherwise designated, any course may be offered either in day or evening.
 Additionally, some courses are offered online.
 Specific information concerning class hours and locations will be found in the current Class Schedule